AsumVictor/endiAPI/docs/KAFKA_CHECKLIST.md

 ✅ Documentation complete

 **What you need to do:**
-1. Add your Kafka password to `.env`
+1. Add the Kafka password to `.env`
 2. Run `npm run kafka:test`
 3. Create topics in DigitalOcean
 4. Start the consumer worker